 - Select Audio Devices and press X. You’ll see this option near the top of the page.

 - Select Output to Headphones and press X. This option is near the bottom of the page.

 - If your aux cable isn’t connected to your PS4 controller, this option will be greyed out.

 - Select All Audio and press X. This will ensure that all audio played on your PS4 comes through the headphone jack rather than the TV’s speakers.

 The Cons of this method

-I tried this method and the total sound rendition was below par for me.
-MAybe my home theatre is wack lol.
+I tried this method, and the total sound rendition was below par.
+Maybe my home theatre is INFERIOR.

 4. Buy and use an HDMI Splitter with HDMI Audio Extractor + Optical and R/L Audio Output Powered Splitter 1 In 2 Out Signal Distributor Support 3D for PS4 Xbox One DVD Blu-ray Player HD TV Projector